mukeshpilaniya/blog/_posts/Golang/chapter4.md

 3. Map
     - Map internals and fundamentals
         - A map is a data structure that provides you with an unordered collection of key/value pairs.
+        - The strength of a map is its ability to retrieve data quickly based on the key.
+A key works like an index, pointing to the value you associate with that key.
+        - Maps are unordered collections, and there’s no way to predict the order in which the key/value pairs will be returned, this is because a map is implemented using a hash table.
+    - Creating and Initializing
+        -  You can use the builtin function make, or you can use a map literal.
+        - Declaring a map
+            `var mp map[string]int`
+        - Declaring and Initializing a map using make
+            `mp := make(map[string]int)`
+        - Delcaring and Initializing a map using literal
+            `mp := map[string]string{"Red": "#da1337", "Orange": "#e95a22"}`
+        -  Slices, functions, and struct types that contain slices can’t be used as map keys.
+            `dict := map[[]string]int{}` // compiler error
+        - There’s nothing stopping you from using a slice as a map value.
+            `dict := map[int][]string{}`
+    - Working with maps
+        - Assiging values to a map
+            ```go
+            // Create an empty map to store colors and their color codes.
+            colors := map[string]string{}

+            // Add the Red color code to the map.
+            colors["Red"] = "#da1337"
+            ```
+        - Runtime error assigned to a nil map
+            ```go
+            // Create a nil map by just declaring the map.
+            var colors map[string]string

+            // Add the Red color code to the map.
+            colors["Red"] = "#da1337"

+            Runtime Error:
+            panic: runtime error: assignment to entry in nil map
+            ```
+        - Retrieving a value from a map and testing existence.
+            ```go
+            // Retrieve the value for the key "Blue".
+            value, exists := colors["Blue"]

+            // Did this key exist?
+            if exists {
+                fmt.Println(value)
+            }
+            ```
+        - **Wrong way of checking existence of Key**
+            ```go
+            // Retrieve the value for the key "Blue".
+            value := colors["Blue"]

+            // Did this key exist?
+            if value != "" {
+                fmt.Println(value)
+            }
+            ```
+            When you index a map in Go, it will always return a value, even when the key doesn’t exist.
+In this case, the zero value for the value’s type is returned.
+        - Iterating over a map using for range
+            ```go
+            // Create a map of colors and color hex codes.
+                colors := map[string]string{
+                "AliceBlue": "#f0f8ff",
+                "Coral": "#ff7F50",
+                "DarkGray": "#a9a9a9",
+                "ForestGreen": "#228b22",
+            }
+            // Display all the colors in the map.
+            for key, value := range colors {
+                fmt.Printf("Key: %s Value: %s\n", key, value)
+            }
+            ```
+        - Removing an item from a map
+            `delete(colors, "Coral")`
+    - Passing maps between functions
+        - Passing a map between two functions doesn’t make a copy of the map.
+        - you can
+pass a map to a function and make changes to the map, and the changes will be reflected by all references to the map.
+            ```go
+            func main() {
+                mp :=map[int]int{
+                    10:1,
+                    20:2,
+                    30:3,
+                    40:4,
+                    50:5,
+                }
+                fmt.Println(mp)
+                removeKey(mp,20)
+                fmt.Println(mp)
+            }

+            func removeKey(mp map[int]int, key int){
+                delete(mp,key)
+            }

+            output:-
+            map[10:1 20:2 30:3 40:4 50:5]
+            map[10:1 30:3 40:4 50:5]
+            ```

+4.